michael-chiang-dev5/template/README.md

 I have implemented (2) because it allows for greater modularity of tests.
 If tests affect the state of the server, then testing order could affect test outcomes.

+## Tests on the database

+Running unit tests on the database presents several challenges:

+1. Database tests should be performed on a disposable test database rather than a production (or even dev) database.

+2. Tests are run asynchronously, so different tests should run on different databases in order to prevent collisions.

 # Miscellaneous

 - The extend-expect module is a part of @testing-library/jest-dom that extends `expect` with custom matchers automatically so you don't have to import them separately.